denisse-orellana/olivia_ros/README.md

 # Olivia Ros Blog

 This projects present the food blog of a traveler with differents flavors around the world.
-It involves the implementation of HTML, CSS and JavaScript.
+Responsive web design that it involves the implementation of HTML, CSS and JavaScript.

 ## Preview